Canterbury-Bankstown Bulldogs: History

 Despite a number of off-season recruits, Canterbury started the 2022 NRL season poorly winning only two of their first ten matches.
 On 16 May 2022, Canterbury head coach Trent Barrett resigned from his position with the club sitting bottom of the table.

 On 18 May 2022, Michael Potter was named as interim coach of the Canterbury-Bankstown Bulldogs after the resignation of Barrett.
 Under Potter, the club won five of their last 14 matches to avoid the wooden spoon by finishing 12th.

 In round 18 of the 2023 NRL season, Canterbury suffered their equal third worst loss as a club when they were defeated 66-0 by Newcastle.

 Canterbury would finish the 2023 NRL season in 15th place.
 The club also finished with the worst for and against out of all 17 teams with a -331 points differential.

 In the 2024 NRL season, Canterbury qualified for the finals finishing 6th on the table.
 This was the first time in eight years that the club had managed to achieve this.
 However, they lost their elimination finals match 24-22 against Manly at Stadium Australia.

 Canterbury started the 2025 NRL season in great form winning their opening six games and equalling their best start to a campaign since 1938.
 In round 8, the club suffered their first loss of the year against Brisbane which ended with a score line of 42-18.
 Canterbury affirmed their premiership credentials in round 10, registering their biggest comeback since 2001, winning 32-20 from 20-0 down at half-time, away at the Canberra Raiders, who went on to be the season's Minor Premiers.
 Other notable wins came in Round 11 against the Sydney Roosters, and in round 21 against Manly, where Canterbury defeated them 42-4 at Sydney Football Stadium (2022) as they commemorated their 1995 Premiership triumph.
 Following a 28-4, round 26 victory over the Penrith Panthers, Canterbury confirmed their spot in the Top Four for the 2025 season.
 Locking in a 3rd place finish, Canterbury achieved their first Top Four finish since their Minor Premiership in 2012.

 The club would lose their two finals matches against Melbourne and Penrith as they were eliminated from the finals in straight sets.
 The year was highlighted by the ongoing saga with new recruit Lachlan Galvin who signed mid-season from the Wests Tigers with starting halfback Toby Sexton being replaced by Galvin in the team along with hooker Reed Mahoney being told he was free to leave at the end of 2025.

+In the 2026 NRL season, Canterbury started off as one of the favourites to make the finals and challenge for the premiership.
+In round 6, the club defeated Penrith 32-16 which reaffirmed them as one of the favourites to win the title but they would then lose their next five matches in a row.
+To round out the year the club would lose four of their last five matches to finish 12th on the table.